 The Over/Under (also referred to as the total) is the projected total number of points scored by both teams.
 You can wager on whether the final score will go Over or Under that total.

-In the example below, the Over/Under total is set at 48 points.
-If 49 or more points are scored, the game goes Over; if 47 points or fewer are scored, the game goes Under.
-If 48 points exactly are scored, the game results in a push, and the bet amount is refunded.
+In the example below, the Over/Under total is set at 49.5 points.
+If 50 or more points are scored, the game goes Over; if 49 points or fewer are scored, the game goes Under.

 Moneyline: Pick who wins the game

 The moneyline is the most basic Super Bowl bet you can place: Simply pick the winner of the game.

-In this example of Super Bowl moneyline odds, Los Angeles is a -200 favorite, which means for every dollar you wish to win you have to wager $2.
-The Bengals are +170 moneyline underdog which means for every $1 risked, you could win $7.
+In this example of Super Bowl moneyline odds, Kansas City is a -110 favorite, which means for every dollar you wish to win you have to wager $1.10.
+The Eagles are a +140 moneyline underdog, which means for every $1 risked, you could win $1.40.
 Whichever team wins the game outright will be the moneyline winner.

 Six other popular Super Bowl bet types